HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Web Cryptography API

-The [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) is a JavaScript API that provides an interface for performing basic cryptographic operations.
+The <a hreflang="en" href="https://www.w3.org/TR/WebCryptoAPI/">Web Cryptography API</a> is a JavaScript API that provides an interface for performing basic cryptographic operations.
 Examples of such operations are the creation of random numbers, hashing, signing content, verifying signatures and of course encryption and decryption.

 <figure>
   <table>